Updated 29th June 2021.

-I received this question from Abby, a student of my Intuitive Awakening Course:
+I recently received this question from Abby, a student of my Intuitive Awakening Course:

 “After my father passed away last year, I became really interested in my ancestry.

 As part of my genealogical research, I found out that I come from one of the very first settler families to come over to the USA in the 1600’s.
 I traced my family line back to the 1500s in England and became fascinated by them.
 Through collecting hundreds of years’ worth of documents, I learned about their lives, including their occupations, dowries, and divorces.
-I became very attached to this project and even imagined what they might have looked like.
+I became very attached to this project, have been feeling quite connected to my ancestors and even imagined what they might have looked like.

 My question is the following: do our ancestors (i.e. the people that we share DNA with) have any connection to our souls?
 Are lineages important to our souls?
 Or, when we decide to reincarnate, do we “shrug off” previous lifetime biological connections?”